Daliyah Yaʼiri

 Daliyah Yaʼiri Dolev (דליה יאירי דולב; November 23, 1936 – June 7, 2024) was an Israeli journalist, celebrity, writer, and poet.

 Early life

 Dalia Yairi was born in Tel Aviv on November 23, 1936.
 She was the eldest daughter of Sima (Gingis) and Yaakov Tsidkoni (Rechtman).
 Her mother, born in Serbia, immigrated to Israel in 1921, and her father, born in Sochaczew, immigrated in 1924.
 Yaakov was a clerk, a collector of Israeli ethnography, and a researcher of Israeli folklore.
 Her father was one of the founders of YIVO.

 Her family moved to Jerusalem in 1950 due to Yaakov's work with Israeli government offices.

-Yairi served in the Nahal, a program in Israeli Defense Forces.
+Yairi served in the Nahal, a program in Israel Defense Forces.
 She also served at Kibbutz Nahal Oz.
 In 1956, after completing her military service, she married Uzi Yairi.
 She studied social work at the Hebrew University of Jerusalem and later studied at Israel Broadcasting Authority.